paulm0920/moderators/Section1_Introduction.md

 # Introduction
-"The struggle between centralization and decentralization is at the core of American history.”
+>"The struggle between centralization and decentralization is at the core of American history.

--- Anthony Gregory
+>-- Anthony Gregory

 Entering the Era of Decentralized and Trusted Cloud Computing: An Overview of the Core Technology About a decade ago when the global financial crisis struck the world, a mysterious inventor named Mr. Satoshi Nakamoto proposed and built an electronic cash system known as bitcoin.
 It allowed online payments to be sent directly from one party to another without the involvement of a financial institution.
 This was welcomed as a means to defend society against financial monopoly by a few “too big to fail '' financial institutions.